Tiggilyboo/radial-plot-js/README.md

-# radial-plot-js
+# Radial Plot JS

-Radial Plot JS
+Plot data around a circle, with configurable axis', scales, legends and styles.